Back to School Party Ideas on a Budget

 For the cups, I blew up large letters for each child’s initial, cut them out and glued them to the glass.
 It also helped everyone keep track of their glasses!

-Instead of placemats, I used cork tiles which are about 50 cents each.
+Instead of placemats, I used cork tiles which were about 50 cents each.
 They are perfect to keep in place for craft time as well.

-Here's a little secret.
-That cute brown and white polka dot table cloth.
-It's actually wrapping paper.
+Here’s a little secret: that cute brown and white polka dot table cloth is actually wrapping paper.
+I was getting sick of stains on nice fabric!
 I use it all the time instead of table cloths now.
-Waay cheaper.
-There are tons of cute patterns and when you're done you just roll it up and recycle it.
-I was getting sick of stains on nice fabric.
+Waaay cheaper.
+There are tons of cute patterns and when you’re done you just roll it up and recycle it.

 The table runner is also made of paper.
 You can find out how I made that big ruler here.